What is the Renters' Rights Bill?

 • What if I have served notice under S8 or S21 already

-There are some transitional periods for instances in which notices under S8 or S21 have already been served or possession proceedings have already started, before commencement.
+TherBolde are some transitional periods for instances in which notices under S8 or S21 have already been served or possession proceedings have already started, before commencement of the new Act.
 Tenancies will remain assured shorthold tenancies for the purpose of concluding any proceedings already issued, and any notices which have been served shall remain valid until the expiry of their usual shelf life, or a maximum of three months from the date of commencement – whichever is sooner.

 • Will landlords have to allow pets on all tenancies?

 Not necessarily – a landlord will not be able to unreasonably say no to pets within specific timescales.
-If landlords do agree to pets, they will be able to require that tenants take out Pet Damage Insurance.
-Landlords will also be able to require reimbursement of the cost of insurance to protect against pet damage if they agree to allowing a pet in the property.
+If landlords do agree to pets, there may be provisions introduced to help Landlords protect this risk but no confirmation has been given yet.
+However, tenants could take out Pet Damage Insurance.

 • Are there any new regulations around dispute resolution?